atomone-hub/atomone/x/feemarket/README.md

 Beta is the amount we multiplicatively decrease the learning rate when it is within the target +/- threshold.

-### Theta
+### Gamma

-Theta is the threshold for the learning rate.
+Gamma is the threshold for the learning rate.
 If the learning rate is above or below the target +/- threshold, we additively increase the learning rate by Alpha.
 Otherwise, we multiplicatively decrease the learning rate by Beta.